Integrating with Lyra Game

 Sessions in Lyra

-Unfortunately the tries to do things that Kronos also handles automatically.
+Unfortunately the Common User Plugin tries to do things that Kronos also handles automatically.
 This results in kind of a conflicting situation where both plugins are trying to do the same thing on their own way.
 The best option would be to disable the Common User plugin entirely, however this isn't really an option due to the fact that it is integrated into the LyraGameMode and LyraGameInstance classes on a C++ level.

 Fixing Code Issues